Fluctuations of subsystem entropies at late times: Subsystem fluctuations in random quantum circuits

+an early-time interval where we can apply \autoref{thm:earlytimebound} and three intervals extending from the scrambling time to the recurrence time where we can apply increasing stronger iterations of \autoref{thm:appdesignbound}, to bound the probability of a fluctuation in each interval.
+From \autoref{cor:rqcdesigns} it follows that 1D brickwork RQCs form an $\ep$-approximate unitary $4k$-design with $\ep=1/d^{2k}$ when the circuit depth is $t \geq c_{\rm bw} n (4k)^{11}$, where $c_{\rm bw}$ is taken to be $c_{\rm bw} = 4.6\times 10^7$.

+The first interval extends from the local thermalization time to the 8-design time.
+Note that $t = c_8 n$, with the constant $c_8:= c_{\rm bw} 8^{11}$, is the circuit depth where we form a unitary 8-design, and the first time step where \autoref{thm:appdesignbound} can be applied for $k=2$, thus giving a stronger suppression than the early time bound.
+The second interval extends from the 8-design time to the 40-design time $t=c_{40} n$, where the constant $c_{40}:= c_{\rm bw} 40^{11}$.
+Such a time scale is chosen as a matter of convenience to ensure enough suppression to extend to exponential times.
+As such, the third interval extends from the 40-design time to the $d$-design time as given in \autoref{prop:d5}.
+Finally, the fourth interval extends out to a timescale $e^{c_{\rm rec} d}$ where $c_{\rm rec}<1$ is a constant we will give explicitly.

-Let us begin with counting the number of expected fluctuations over $T_1$.
+Let us begin by bounding the probability of a fluctuation in $T_1$.
 A union bound tells us that the probability of the union of a number of events, i.e.~the probability that any one of those events occurs, is upper bounded by the sum of the probabilities of those events.
-Then considering \autoref{thm:earlytimebound}, the expected number of times that we fluctuate by more than $\tau$ on the time interval $T_1$ is upper bounded by
+Then considering \autoref{thm:earlytimebound}, the probability of an entropy fluctuation by more than $\delta$ on the time interval $T_1$ is upper bounded by